hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 total_books = Book.objects.aggregate(total=Count('id'))

 ```
-In the above example, annotate() is used to count the number of books for each author.
-The Count() function is used to count the number of related books for each author.
+In the above example, **annotate()** is used to count the number of books for each author.
+The **Count()** function is used to count the number of related books for each author.
 The resulting queryset will have an additional attribute num_books for each author object.
-aggregate() is used to count the total number of books.
-The Count() function is used to count the number of books in the Book model.
+**aggregate()** is used to count the total number of books.
+The **Count()** function is used to count the number of books in the Book model.
 The resulting dictionary will have a single key total with the total number of books as its value.
-It is important to note that annotate() returns a queryset, while aggregate() returns a dictionary.
+It is important to note that **annotate()** returns a queryset, while **aggregate()** returns a dictionary.
-Overall, annotate() and aggregate() are powerful tools in Django for performing group by operations and calculating summary values.

 ### Mixin in Django
-In Django, a mixin is a class that provides additional functionality to other classes through inheritance.
+In Django, a **mixin** is a class that provides additional functionality to other classes through **inheritance**.
 Mixins are used to add common or reusable functionality to multiple classes without the need for duplicating code.
  Here's a simple example to demonstrate how mixins work in Django:

 ```angular2html